MichalDakowicz/workout-tracker/README.md

 2. ADDING A PROGRESS PAGE

-3. ADDING A USER PROFILE PAGE
+3. ADDING A USER PROFILE PAGE ✅

-4. ADDING PROFILE PICTURE SUPPORT
+4. ADDING PROFILE PICTURE SUPPORT ✅

-5. ADD MORE EXERCISES
+5. ADD MORE EXERCISES ✅

+6. ADD AN SEARCH FOR EXERCISE FIELD IN WORKOUT SECTION

+6. BETTER CSS

-6. UPDATING THE README WHEN DONE
+7. UPDATING THE README WHEN DONE

+8. ADD A WORKOUT INFO PAGE FOR WORKOUTS

 ## Usage